How to brief your copywriter

 What is it that you want your audience to do after they’ve read your communication?
 For example, do you want them to purchase something or to sign up to receive further information?
 Make sure your copywriter is aware of your goal.

 Will the copy accompany images?
-Explain how the images and copy must link together and talk about any captions that you want to include.
+When you brief your copywriter explain how the images and copy must link together and talk about any captions that you want to include.